ii-95/Measuring_OCED_thesis/README.md

         tsid: [property_id, non-temporal parameters],

-        ar:  {(a map of timestamp and float values that represent a series of forecast values for a given number of time periods)}
+        ar:  {(a map of timestamps (iso string format) and float values that represent a series of forecast values for a given number of time periods)}

     - Granger Causality:

         tsid: [property_id, non-temporal parameters],

-        ar:  [(list of pairs where pair contains the identifier of a time series and a list of integers representing the lags by which the time series granger causes the time series in the key i.e. tsid)]
+        ar:  [(list of pairs where each pair contains the identifier of a time series and a list of integers representing the lags by which that time series granger causes the time series whose identifier is the key i.e. tsid)]

-- Runtime varies significantly depending on the selected analysis technique and parameters.
-Change Point Detection and Threshold Based Point Detection run rather quickly (few seconds to less than a minute).
-Forecasting and especially Granger Causality take a siginficant amount of  time to run (ranging from atleast a minute to several minutes) with the default parameter configuration.

-- The outputs for the default config (as well as for each tsa technique) with the ocel: https://zenodo.org/records/8428112 as found in inputs.env are already present in backend/assets.
-If you want to try a different configuration then follow the steps above.

 - Time series with null values during any of the time periods within the provided interval (in inputs.env) are discarded before plotting (and not used ahead either).
 Furthermore, any time series with constant values across all time intervals, even though plotted will not be used for time series analysis.